 Memory Usage: AES and 3DES take nearly the same amount of memory.

 Where does Encryption occur

-NCache data encryption and decryption mostly occurs inside your application process.
+NCache data encryption and decryption mostly occur inside your application process.
 If encryption is enabled for a cache, the data resides in the cache in encrypted form.

-Once encryption is enabled, NCache client automatically starts encrypting your objects before sending them to the cache.
+Once encryption is enabled, the NCache client automatically starts encrypting your objects before sending them to the cache.
 And it automatically decrypts objects fetched from the cache before delivering them to your application.
 When encryption is enabled, data being added using Cache API, Cache startup loader, and Read-Through provider is encrypted.

-You can enable encryption through NCache management tool without any programming effort on your part.
+You can enable encryption through the NCache Management Center without any programming effort on your part.
 To learn how to enable encryption, see Configure Encryption in the NCache's Administrator Guide.